mark-watson/kbnlp.hs/README.md

 Copyright 2014 by Mark Watson.
 All rights reserved.

 License: AGPL version 3 license.
 (Note: I own the copyright of all of the code in this project; contact me if you need a commercial license.)

 I am currently working on using, when possible, DBPedia URIs as identifiers for entities detected in text.
 As is much of this project, this is a work in progress.

+## Note: this project is no longer supported - see newer version in code for my Haskell book

+Please use the code in the NlpTool directory at https://github.com/mark-watson/haskell_tutorial_cookbook_examples

 ## Credits